 If acne is inflammatory, we know we are dealing with a higher grade of acne.
 It becomes a little bit more challenging to treat.
 Therefore, if we can intervene before that, that is best.

 From a clinical perspective, these are the five factors we can have a significant effect on.
-If our clients know all these factors and our logic behind our process of home care recommendations and treatments, we are making their life simpler, and giving them all the information to give informed consent.
+If our clients know all these factors and the logic behind our process of home care recommendations and treatments, we are making their life simpler and giving them all the information to give informed consent.